-From 1985 to 1992 there was a popular television character known as MacGyver.
-He was a secret agent with a scientific background and an unusual knack for solving urgent and often complex problems with simple everyday materials he found laying around.
+From 1985 to 1992, there was a popular television character known as MacGyver.
+He was a secret agent with a scientific background and an unusual knack for solving urgent and often complex problems with simple everyday materials he found lying around.
 Of course, he was never without his duct tape and a Swiss Army knife.
 In every episode, MacGyver would jerry-rig a clever contraption to accomplish his purpose and save the day.

 Years later, people still refer to MacGyver when using chewing gum, a paper clip, duct tape, or whatever is simple and handy to solve a pressing problem.

 One of my MacGyver moments came when our family moved into a new house that had an unfinished basement.
 When it began to rain, I was distressed to find water running down one of the inside concrete walls and flooding the basement floor.
 I grabbed an empty fifty-five-gallon drum left from construction and pushed it against the wall to catch the running water.
 However, the drum could not sit close enough to prevent the water from running behind it.

 I looked around in storage boxes and found an old 16x20 picture with glass in the frame.
 I removed the glass, set it on top of the barrel rim, and leaned it against the wall.
 I then applied duct-tape to seal the top edge of the glass and hold it in place.
 The water cascaded down the wall, hit the glass, and successfully ran into the barrel.
 However, within a few hours, the barrel was three-quarters full and too heavy to move... and it was still pouring rain!